Mizukichi0210/Pokemon/README.md

 # Pokemon Management Tool
 Overview
-Pokemon management tool using Slack and PHPMyadmin.
+Pokemon management tool using Slack and PHPMyAdmin.

 ## Description
 Use botkit to manage Pokemon used in network play.